MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-11-upload-and-apply-display-templates-to-the-content-search-web-part.md

 Now that our category page has a Contoso look, the next task is to apply display templates to the CSWP on our catalog item page.

 1. Browse to the catalog item page.
-In our scenario, we can do this by clicking the item "Northwind Traders 50W Car Radio" in the "Audio" category.
+In our scenario, we can do this by selecting the item "Northwind Traders 50W Car Radio" in the "Audio" category.

-2. Repeat steps 1 - 7 in [How to apply display templates to a Content Search Web Part](stage-11-upload-and-apply-display-templates-to-the-content-search-web-part.md#BKMK_HowToApplyDisplayTemplatesToAContentSearchWebPart), but select the control and item display templates for the catalog item page.
+2. Repeat Steps 1 - 7 in [How to apply display templates to a Content Search Web Part](stage-11-upload-and-apply-display-templates-to-the-content-search-web-part.md#BKMK_HowToApplyDisplayTemplatesToAContentSearchWebPart), but select the control and item display templates for the catalog item page.

 And now your item details page also has a very nice Contoso look.